• Skip to primary navigation

 Healthy Vegan Curried Chickpeas

-This coconut chickpea curry is a family favorite when it comes to Indian recipes made in the instant pot and my kids love it as it is mild in taste.
+This coconut chickpea curry is a family favorite when it comes to Indian chickpea recipes made in the instant pot, and my kids love it as it is mild in taste.
 It is like Chana Masala with coconut milk!

-Did I tell you - this is a dump-and-go recipe?
+Did I tell you – this is a dump-and-go recipe?
 So that makes it my absolute favorite.
-I can get a healthy meal ready that the whole family loves without much effort on a weekday.
+I can prepare a healthy meal that the whole family loves without much effort on a weekday.
 The best win-win situation!

-Chickpeas are also know as garbanzo beans and they are very nutritious.
-They provide you the right amount of protein, if you are following the vegan diet.
-Include them in your Meatless Monday dinners for a satisfying wholesome meal.
+Chickpeas are also known as garbanzo beans, and they are very nutritious.
+They provide you with the right amount of protein if you are following a vegan diet.
+Include them in your Meatless Monday dinners for a satisfying, wholesome meal.

 How to make Coconut Chickpea Curry in the Instant Pot?

-Before starting to make this creamy coconut chickpea curry in Instant pot, make sure all the ingredients are ready.
+Before starting to make this creamy coconut chickpea curry in an Instant Pot, make sure all the ingredients are ready.
 Luckily, this recipe calls for everyday pantry staples such as ginger, garlic, onions, tomatoes, chickpeas and coconut milk.

-Also, keep ready the spices such as Garam masala, Ground turmeric, Kashimir red chili powder and ground cumin.
-If you are willing, I would highly recommend to make homemade Garam Masala.
+Also, keep ready the spices such as Garam masala, Ground turmeric, Kashmiri red chili powder and ground cumin.
+If you are willing, I would highly recommend making homemade Garam Masala.
 It adds so much flavor to this curry!

-• Then add all the ingredients and spices powders in the Instant pot steel insert as listed in the recipe card except the coconut milk.
+• Then, add all the ingredients and spices powders except the coconut milk in the Instant pot steel insert as listed in the recipe card.

 Chickpeas with spices in the instant pot

-• Close the lid with the vent in sealing position.
+• Close the lid with the vent in the sealing position.

 • Open the instant pot and then add the coconut milk to the mixture and stir well.